Medicare Enrolled

 What this data tells you about Dr. Verma

-Dr. Cheryl Verma is a family medicine in Texarkana, TX, with 16 years in practice.
+Dr. Cheryl Verma is a family medicine specialist in Texarkana, TX, with 16 years of NPI registration.
 Based on federal Medicare data, Dr. Verma performed 3,553 Medicare services across 1,771 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Verma received a total of $1,996 from 27 pharmaceutical and/or device companies across 133 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.